 It will be overwritten by the current weeks figures, so don’t forget each pay event will be lodging the new pay run which will include the Year To Date figures.
 It is important to remember Single Touch Payroll actually reports on YTD figures, but is also important to get into the habit of reporting weekly with every pay run.

-If STP is enabled and you have been processing pay runs through QuickBooks payroll powered by KeyPay, your employee’s Income Statements (the new term for a Payment summary) can be found in their MyGov account.
-However you can still choose to hand your employee the payment summary from KeyPay in QuickBooks.
+If STP is enabled and you have been processing pay runs (or at least one pay run prior to EOFY) through QuickBooks payroll powered by KeyPay, your employee’s Income Statements (the new term for a Payment summary) can be found in their MyGov account.
+This replaces the requirement for payment summaries.
+For more information read here.

 5. If I have set up my pay run to run automatically on a weekly basis, do I have to lodge to the ATO separately, or will it do this automatically?